Home Page of Carl E. Walsh

 Books

-The second edition of this graduate level text on monetary theory and policy is now available from MIT Press.
+The fourth edition of this graduate level text on monetary theory and policy is available from MIT Press.
 Check out the MIT Press site to request an examination copy.
-This book presents an advanced treatment of the major topics of monetary economics.
-It is designed for use in a graduate course in monetary economics, but it can also be used in graduate macro courses and the chapters on monetary policy topics should be accessible to advanced undergraduates.

 Economics, with Joe Stiglitz, W. W. Norton, 2006, 4th ed.
 (Also available in separate micro and macro splits.)
 A modern treatment of economics for the introductory student.
 Exposes students to the basic competitive model, but deals also with the important role of imperfect information and imperfect competition.
 The macro approach replaces static aggregate demand and supply models of the price level, to which a Phillips curve is then appended, with an integrated framework for understanding inflation and output determination.